Welcome to the Federation of Icaosal

 Preamble

-The sons and daughters of Idunn β the Humquilian Nation, the Rew Nation, the Sanchile Nation, the Tripax Nation, the Jorsoon Nation, the Exildan Nation, and the Akeyd Nation β bound together by common purpose, by the weight of shared history, and by an ever-deepening recognition of our mutual dependence in matters of security, prosperity, and the sustenance of our common values, do hereby ordain and establish this Constitution as the supreme law of the Federation of Icaosal.
+The peoples of Idunn embark upon a grand endeavor: the federation of our continent into one governing union, committed to the values of our mutual liberty and shared responsibilities in governance.
+The peoples of the Seven Nations of Idunn — the Humquilian Nation, the Rew Nation, the Sanchile Nation, the Tripax Nation, the Jorsoon Nation, the Exildan Nation, and the Akeyd Nation — bound by common purpose, the weight of shared history, and an ever-deepening recognition of our mutual dependence in matters of security, prosperity, and the sustenance of our common values, hereby ordain and establish the Federation of Icaosal.

-This Constitution is ordained as the supreme and perpetual law of the Federation, binding upon all officers, institutions, and instruments of government within and throughout the territories, possessions, and jurisdictions of Icaosal.
+This Constitution establishes the institutions of this Federation, limits their authority, and holds them to account.
+It is the supreme and perpetual law of Icaosal, binding upon all officers, institutions, and instruments of government within and throughout its territories, possessions, and jurisdictions.
 No law, ordinance, decree, or executive action may stand in contradiction to it.
-It shall endure as long as the Federation itself endures, and shall be amended only through the deliberate and prescribed exercise of the authority vested herein.
+This Federation is ordained to endure, and its democratic character shall be its foundation in perpetuity.

 The executive power of the Federation of Icaosal shall be vested in the Director-General of the Federation, hereinafter referred to as the Director or the Director-General.
 Executive power shall further extend to the Vice-Directors appointed in accordance with this Constitution, the cabinet of ministers appointed by the Director-General, and all officers and agents acting under their lawful authority.